History of penicillin: Early evidence

-Mould discovery

-Background

-Penicillin was discovered by a Scottish physician Alexander Fleming in 1928.
-While working at St Mary's Hospital, London, Fleming was investigating the pattern of variation in S. aureus.
-He was inspired by the discovery of an Irish physician Joseph Warwick Bigger and his two students C.R.
-Boland and R.A.Q.
-O’Meara at the Trinity College, Dublin, Ireland, in 1927.
-Bigger and his students found that when they cultured a particular strain of S. aureus, which they designated "Y" that they isolated a year before from a pus of axillary abscess from one individual, the bacterium grew into a variety of strains.
-They published their discovery as “Variant colonies of Staphylococcus aureus” in The Journal of Pathology and Bacteriology, by concluding:

-Fleming and his research scholar Daniel Merlin Pryce pursued this experiment but Pryce was transferred to another laboratory in early 1928.
-After a few months of working alone, a new scholar Stuart Craddock joined Fleming.
-Their experiment was successful and Fleming was planning and agreed to write a report in A System of Bacteriology to be published by the Medical Research Council by the end of 1928.
+Discovery of the properties of mould juice

-In August, Fleming spent a vacation with his family at his country home The Dhoon at Barton Mills, Suffolk.
+While working at St Mary's Hospital, London in 1928, Alexander Fleming, a Scottish physician, was investigating the variation of growth in cultures of S. aureus.
+In August, he spent the summer break with his family at his country home The Dhoon at Barton Mills, Suffolk.
 Before leaving his laboratory, he inoculated several culture plates with S. aureus.
-He kept the plates aside on one corner of the table away from direct sunlight and to make space for Craddock to work in his absence.
-While on vacation, he was appointed Professor of Bacteriology at the St Mary's Hospital Medical School on 1 September 1928.
-He arrived at his laboratory on 3 September, where Pryce was waiting to greet him.
-As he and Pryce examined the culture plates, they found one with an open lid and the culture contaminated with a blue-green mould.
+He kept the plates aside on one corner of the table away from direct sunlight and to make space for his research student, Stuart Craddock, to work in his absence.
+He returned to his laboratory on 3 September.
+As he and Daniel Merlin Pryce, his former research student, examined the culture plates, they found one with an open lid and the culture contaminated with a blue-green mould.
 In the contaminated plate the bacteria around the mould did not grow, while those farther away grew normally, meaning that the mould killed the bacteria.
-Fleming commented as he watched the plate: "That's funny".
-Pryce remarked to Fleming: "That's how you discovered lysozyme."
-Fleming photographed the culture and took a sample of the mould for identification before preserving the culture with formaldehyde.
+Fleming photographed the culture and took a sample of the mould for identification.